 A History of the County of Essex: Volume 6 (1973), says that bricks and tiles were being made in Walthamstow from at least the 17th century.
 Mid-late 19th century maps show there were a number of brickfields stretching from Highams Park to Lloyd Park.
 These were land where the top soil was removed to extract the loam & clay beneath leaving pits maybe 6 feet in depth.
 The extract was usually hand processed and baked into bricks on site.

-By 1891: The Stotter family had built a brickworks on Folly Lane in the field that would eventually become Cheney Row Park.
-The Stotters were a large family with a history of brickmaking – the 1891 census lists 15 family & lodgers split over two households living at Folly Lane headed by father Thomas W (b:1843) & his son John (b:1863).
-This suggests they built residences on the site along with structures for mechanised manufacture rather handmade produce of brickfields.
+By 1891: The Stotter family built a brickworks on Folly Lane in the field that would become Cheney Row Park.
+The Stotters were a large family with a history of brickmaking – the 1891 census lists 15 people split over two households living at Folly Lane headed by father Thomas W (b:1843) & son John (b:1863).
+This suggests they built residences along with structures for mechanised manufacture rather handmade produce of brickfields.

 An 1869 map shows there were no buildings on that part of Folly Lane.
 Map OS Six Inch London III.NE of 1893 shows a set of buildings in the north west of the field next to Folly Lane and separately along what is now Durban Road near the park entrance.
 This map also shows that the neighbouring field to the west (present day Stow Crescent and Osprey Close) had a building marked as a pottery (most likely Pettit’s Pottery).